mirage/mirage-decks/slides/ml14/content.md

 ```
 val implementation: 'a -> 'b -> (module CONFIGURABLE with type t = 'b) -> 'a impl
 ```

+## Just like Dynamics

+Dynamics is a pair between a **value** and a value that represents it **type**.

+Similar in Mirage modules, where an
+*impl* represents a triple of *typ*, a CONFIGURABLE, and the constructor function.

+GADTs ensure that an *impl* cannot be applied to a *typ* that does not admit it, so the resulting functor applications are sound.

 ## eDSL: Summary